-- Suitable battery charger, which must be submitted for approval. - Batteries kept in certified and unmodified fireproof bags. - A system for detecting under voltage is highly recommended. - Exception in the case of the following batteries, authorized without the conditions listed above: - Lithium batteries for LEGO Mindstorm / laptop / mobile phone / power tools, not dismantled and used for the intended purpose of the manufacturer. - Lithium-Iron batteries (LiFePo4)
+- Suitable battery charger, which must be submitted for approval. - Batteries kept in certified and unmodified fireproof bags. - A system for detecting under voltage is highly recommended. - Exception in the case of the following batteries, authorized without the conditions listed above: - Lithium-based batteries including a BMS (Battery Management System) integrated by the manufacturer and solid case (LEGO Mindstorm / laptop / mobile phone / power tools / USB charging battery), not dismantled and used for the intended purpose of the manufacturer. - Lithium-Iron batteries (LiFePo4)